ruguevara/dizher/README.md

 # Dizher
-Dizher (or AutoDizher) is a 8-bit Graphics Converter for color-restricive modes
+Dizher (or AutoDizher) is a 8-bit Graphics Converter for lovely retro color-restricive graphics modes.

 Turn on, tune in, drop out.